Namangan Uzbekistan Travel Guide

 Sign up for price drop alerts from Dollar Flight Club.

-Secure better rates and availability by booking flights early, especially for peak seasons.
+Secure better rates and availability by booking get your flights ahead of time, especially for peak seasons.

 Uzbekistan Railways connects Namangan to Tashkent and other Fergana Valley cities.
-Get your tickets beforehand.
+Purchase tickets ahead of time.

-Long-intercity coaches and shared taxis connect Namangan to Tashkent and other regional cities.
+Long-distance buses and pool taxis connect Namangan to Tashkent and other regional cities.
 Namangan has a central bus station.

 Dostlik (Uzbekistan-Kyrgyzstan) near Andijan, Oybek (Uzbekistan-Tajikistan) near Kokand.
 Procedures can be slow; have documents ready.

-Self-driving is not common for tourists in Uzbekistan.
+Self-driving is not common for visitors in Uzbekistan.
 Regional driving customs are aggressive, and livestock may appear on roads in rural areas.

-Motorcycle and scooter rentals are not widely distributed tourist services in Namangan.
+Motorcycle and scooter rentals are not widespread tourist services in Namangan.
 No formal public bicycle systems exist, though some hotels might offer rentals.

 Facilities vary between Namangan Airport and Tashkent Airport.
 Train stations offer basic amenities.